solana-developers/solana-cookbook/docs/integrations/react-native.md

 ## Common issues when using @solana/web3.js in a React Native app

+### Error: `Watchman crawl failed`

+The part of the build system that watches your file system for changes is called Watchman.
+Certain versions of Mac OS [refuse](https://github.com/facebook/watchman/issues/751) to grant Watchman  permission to watch certain directories, such as `~/Documents/` and `~/Desktop/`.

+You'll know you have this problem if the Metro bundler produces [an error](https://gist.github.com/steveluscher/d0ae13225b57bc59dc0eac871509dcd7) containing the words &ldquo;Watchman crawl failed.&rdquo;

+To solve this, move your React Native project to the root of your user directory.

 ### Error: While trying to resolve module superstruct from file

 > error: Error: While trying to resolve module superstruct from file .../SolanaReactNative/node_modules/@solana/web3.js/lib/index.browser.cjs.js, the package .../SolanaReactNative/node_modules/superstruct/package.json was successfully found.
 However, this package itself specifies a main module field that could not be resolved (.../SolanaReactNative/node_modules/superstruct/lib/index.cjs.